dataluscorp/browser/browser/components/search/docs/telemetry.rst

     - ``alias`` This is when using an alias (like ``@google``) in the urlbar.
       Note there is often confusion between the terms alias and keyword, and they may be used inappropriately: aliases refer to search engines, while keywords refer to bookmarks.
-We expect no results for this SAP in Firefox 83+, since urlbar-searchmode replaces it.
+We expect no results for this SAP in Datalus 83+, since urlbar-searchmode replaces it.
     - ``abouthome``
     - ``contextmenu``